 - Lacks a designated laptop section

-The American Tourister 4 kix is very light, weighing only 7 pounds, it meets most airlines’ luggage regulations and requirements.
+The American Tourister 4 kix is very light, weighing only 7 pounds, and it meets most airlines’ luggage regulations and requirements.
 It also saves on cost since you do not have to pay any extra luggage fees.
-The bag is suitable for a two to three days’ travel adventure; it has a fair amount of room in the large interior compartment and comes with packing pockets on the outside.
+The bag is suitable for a two to three days travel adventure; it has a fair amount of room in the large interior compartment and comes with packing pockets on the outside.

 The inline wheels give the very light bag decent maneuverability, making your travel through the terminal smooth.
-The 4 kix, however, has difficult zippers; the zippers are very stiff, making it around the corners is a task.
+The 4 kix, however, has difficult zippers; the zippers are very stiff, and making it around the corners is a task.
 We could see this getting frustrating to deal with at security checkpoints.
 The zipper begins and ends at 1.5″, which causes a bend in the flap.

 The 4 kix bag is relatively cheap but should hold up well to the low levels of wear and stress that a small carry-on like this is subject to.
 Read the full review below and decide if the American Tourister 4 kix is the right supplemental travel bag for you.